deis/workflow/src/installing-workflow/index.md

 # Installing Deis Workflow

 This document is aimed at those who have already provisioned a [Kubernetes v1.2 or v1.3.4+][] cluster and want to install Deis Workflow.
-If you are just getting started with Kubernetes and Deis Workflow, follow our [quickstart guide](../quickstart/index.md) for help.
+If help is required getting started with Kubernetes and Deis Workflow, follow the [quickstart guide](../quickstart/index.md) for assistance.

 ## Prerequisites